pawleitor/run-tezos-node-in-docker/README.md

-# run-tezos-node-in-docker
+# Purpose
-The purpose of this repo is to provide a quick way to sync and run a node on any platform using only Docker.
+To provide a quick way to sync and run a node on any platform using only Docker.
 Quickly import a full snapshot of Tezos data and run a Tezos node on **Windows**, Mac, Linux hosts using only Docker and Docker Compose.

 # Prerequisites
 Install Docker Engine and Docker Compose.
 For Windows users, simply install Docker Desktop, which contains all required software.